ucdavis-ice/UrbanFootprintCurriculum/installation.rst

 ::
   calthorpe@....$

-Activate the Python virtual envronment that UrbanFootprint will run in.
+Activate the Python virtual environment that UrbanFootprint will run in.
 ::
   source /srv/calthorpe_env/bin/activate